This post may contain affiliate links. Please read our disclosure.

 Review score: 4.5 stars

 This pasta was a pleasant surprise.
 It’s both low-carb and low-calorie (55 calories per serving) because it’s almost pure fiber (36 g per serving).
-This means that it’s very mild on blood sugars but could, for some people, lead to some gastric distress.
+This means it’s very mild on blood sugar levels but could, for some people, lead to gastric distress.

-The only real hurdle with this pasta is figuring out how long to cook it as there are no cooking instructions on the package.
-I ended up cooking it for 20 minutes to get it to a consistency that I enjoy (I don’t like it too al dente).
+The cooking instructions say to cook it for 5-7 minutes, but I ended up cooking it for 15 minutes to reach a consistency I enjoy (I don’t like it too al dente).

 Once cooked, the pasta has the look, feel, and taste of traditional flour pasta.
-It did fall apart a little after cooking but that could be due to the 20-minute cook time.
+It did fall apart a little after cooking, but that could be due to the 15-minute cook time.

 Explore Black Bean Spaghetti